Young Researchers In Europe Launch Lobby Group

 On a snowy Friday and Saturday in early December, 70 early-career researchers took a break from their busy schedules to gather in Brussels for the launch of the Young Academy of Europe, an “independent association of top young scholars.”

-These younger scientists have their own particular issues.
-One is to advocate for research funding for those just starting out as budget get squeezed across the region because of the financial crisis.
-Another is to help early-career scientists succeed amid hierarchical academic structures in many European countries that trap them below senior professors.
-Other goals include helping early-career scientists negotiate lab space, teaching duties, and salary as well as the logistics challenges of frequent moves across national boundaries such as how to transfer retirement savings.
+These younger scientists have their own particular objectives.
+One is to advocate for research funding for those just starting out as budgets get squeezed across the region because of the financial crisis.
+Another is to help early-career scientists advance; Hierarchical academic structures in many European countries trap them below senior professors.
+Other goals include helping younger scientists negotiate lab space, teaching duties, and salary as well as the logistical challenges of frequent moves across national boundaries such as how to transfer retirement savings.

 Although several learned societies—in Sweden, Germany, and Israel, for example—have created divisions or working groups for younger members, the Young Academy is the first association of early-career scientists to be formed from the bottom up, explains Thomas Schäfer, vice chair of the group’s board.
 He is a chemical engineer at the University of the Basque Country, in San Sebastian, Spain.
 “We are here because we feel strongly about making a difference, not because senior academics have asked us” to join the young members’ division of an existing society, he explains.